FAQ: COVID-19 and Businesses

 - Do I qualify for a Payroll Protection Loan?

-- Where can I find the initial SBA guidelines for borrowers for the Paycheck Protection Program?
+- Where can I find SBA guidelines for borrowers for the Paycheck Protection Program?
 Also, is there any help available to assist me in preparation of the PPP application?

 - As a lender, where do I find the guidelines for my business from the SBA regarding the Paycheck Protection Program?